n42n/n3n/doc/Federation.md

 ### Form a Federation

 To form a federation, multiple supernodes need to be aware of each other.
-To get them connected, an additional `-l` option from command line is required at the supernode.
+To get them connected, an additional `supernode.peer` option is required at the supernode.

-This option takes the IP address (or name) and the UDP port of another known supernode, e.g. `-l 192.168.1.1:1234`.
+This option takes the IP address (or name) and the UDP port of another known supernode, e.g. `192.168.1.1:1234`.
+As the number of federated supernodes increases, it gets more convenient to use a config file for this option.

 ### Use a Federation

 Federated supernodes take care of propagating their knowledge about other supernodes to all other supernodes and the edges.

-So, in the first place, edges only need to connect to one supernode (called anchor supernode) using `-l` option.
+So, in the first place, edges only need to connect to one supernode (called anchor supernode) using `community.supernode` option.
 This supernode needs to be present at start-up.

-Optionally, more anchor supernodes of the same federation can be provided to an edge using several `-l` options.
+Optionally, more anchor supernodes of the same federation can be provided to an edge using several `community.supernode` options.
 This will counter scenarios with reduced assured initial supernode availability.

 ## How It Works